Article

 Key takeaways

-• The U.S. labor market has entered an unusual phase characterized by restrained hiring and unusually low job churn.
+• The U.S. labor market remains in an unusual phase characterized by restrained hiring and unusually low job churn.

-• Payroll growth has mostly stalled since early-2025 even as the unemployment rate remains historically low.
+• Payroll growth has slowed markedly since early-2025 even as the unemployment rate remains historically low.

-• Labor supply growth has slowed as demographic forces – population aging, lower birth rates, and shifting migration flows – reduce the pool of available workers.
+• Labor supply growth has slackened as demographic forces – population aging, lower birth rates, and shifting migration flows – reduce the pool of available workers.

-The U.S. labor market has entered an unusual phase defined by limited job creation and persistently low unemployment – an arrangement that appears stable, but increasingly defensive in nature.
-What outgoing Federal Reserve Chair Jerome Powell has described as a “low-hire, low-fire” economy continues to characterize labor market conditions.
+The U.S. labor market maintains an unusual condition defined by limited job creation and persistently low unemployment – an arrangement that appears stable, but increasingly defensive in nature.
+This is what former Federal Reserve Chair Jerome Powell has previously described as a “low-hire, low-fire” economy.
 1

-One of the clearest signals of this shift is the sharp slowdown in payroll growth.
-From January 2025 through April 2026, job gains have averaged just 26,000 per month.
+One of the clearest signals of this shift is the recent slowdown in payroll growth.
+From January 2025 through May 2026, job gains have averaged just 40,000 per month.
 Over that period, the unemployment rate has edged higher, but remains near historic lows.
 2

 “The labor market’s key stabilizing factor is that layoffs remain low,” says Matt Schoeppner, senior economist, U.S. Bank.
-“As long as job losses remains contained, the risk of a meaningful rise in the unemployment rate is limited.”
-Even so, new job creation has slowed markedly, and employers appear increasingly reluctant to initiate major workforce reductions.
-In April 2026, the unemployment rate stood at 4.3%.
-2 “The combination of slower job growth and still low unemployment reflects a sharp pullback in both labor demand and labor supply,” says Schoeppner.
+“As long as job losses remain contained, the labor market can hold in a relatively stable – albeit subdued – equilibrium.”
+Even so, new job creation has slowed, and employers appear increasingly reluctant to initiate major workforce reductions.
+In May 2026, the unemployment rate stood at 4.3%.
+2 “The combination of slower job growth and still-low unemployment reflects a sharp pullback in both labor demand and labor supply,” says Schoeppner.
 “That leaves the labor market less dynamic and increasingly vulnerable to downside risk.”

 Is the jobs market at an inflection point?
-While it is too early to call a definitive ‘trend’, April delivered somewhat better-than-expected job gains following relatively solid growth in March – an encouraging development after a prolonged slowdown.
-“In addition to the stronger jobs gains, businesses also hired more temporary works and increased the hours worked for the workers already on their payrolls,” says Beth Ann Bovino, chief economist, U.S. Bank.
-Hiring temporary workers and extending hours worked for their current employees typically signals that firms are approaching capacity and may need to add permanent staff in the coming months.
-Bovino notes that “strength in these leading indicators provides some optimism that the labor market may be warming after many months in hibernation.
-But we’re in the 7th inning, there’s no real win just yet.”
+While it is too early to call a definitive ‘trend’, May delivered another better-than-expected job gains following relatively solid growth in March and April – with job creation averaging a firmer +188,000 over the three-month period – an encouraging development after a prolonged slowdown.
+“In addition to the stronger jobs gains, businesses have also been hiring more temporary works and maintaining hours for the workers already on their payrolls,” says Beth Ann Bovino, chief economist, U.S. Bank.
+Hiring temporary workers and sustaining hours typically signals that firms are operating closer to capacity and may need to add permanent staff in the coming months.

 Examine the issues